ElcoinCurrency/elcoin-server-side-examples/README.md

 Specify private key of sender account in the `config.js`.

+## Where to get Elcoin?

+If you need Elcoin for any purposes, you can buy it for Bitcoin at [elcoin.space] (http://elcoin.space/).

 ## Information

 [Elcoin](http://elcoin.space/) is a smart contract, built using [Ethereum cryptocurrency network](https://ethereum.org/) and [Solidity programming language](https://solidity.readthedocs.io/en/latest/).